Paul Guenther got another cornerback for training camp.

 "One thing I realized being in this loop is the leader just isn't a person that says, 'You do your assignment, I'll do my assignment, it's all good.'
 The leader has to make sure he's doing his assignment and then make sure he's always overseeing the other assignments to make sure they're good as well.
 I thought it was leading by example by going through my assignments, but I should have been able to do my assignment and help the other assignments."

-Benwikere embraced the leadership role, but he says if the two starting veteran corners in
+Benwikere embraced the leadership role, but he says if the two starting veteran corners in Adam Jones and Dre Kirkpatrick come back (which is the CW), that should take some pressure off.

 "They're good players.
 I'm a good player," Benwikere said.
 "In the end we'll compete in training camp trying to make everyone better and we'll see what happens."